Home

 Many clinical conditions may have similar signs and symptoms.
 Your healthcare provider may perform additional tests to rule out other clinical conditions to arrive at a definitive diagnosis.

-The complications of Acquired Hemophilia A may include:
+The complications of Acquired Hemophilia may include:

-• Intra-cerebral hemorrhage - bleeding in the brain
+• Intra-cerebral hemorrhage; bleeding in the brain

 • Joint deformities, due to persistent bleeding into the joint space